SSWConsulting/SSW.Rules.Content/rules/good-email-subject/rule.md

 ---
 type: rule
 title: Do you realize the importance of a good email subject?
+seoDescription: Learn the art of crafting impactful email subject lines to boost open rates, prioritize messages, and capture attention.
+This guide provides practical examples for writing clear, concise, and searchable subjects
 uri: good-email-subject
 authors:
   - title: Adam Cogan